 Welcome to the Friends of Bedwell Bayfront Park website

-There is a large sign in the main parking lot, with a map of the park and its trails.
+The large sign in the main parking lot, with a map of the park and its trails, which is now damaged, will be replaced by the city in summer 2018.

 Do not leave any valuables in view in your car.
 There have been several recent break-ins at the park, sadly.
 If possible, put any valuables into your trunk or out of sight before you arrive at the park, so that a thief doesn't see you putting things away.